Vitamin D Supplements and Marine n−3 Fatty Acids and Prevention of Cancer and Cardiovascular Disease (VITAL)

 Source: View publication →

-In a large, randomized, placebo-controlled trial of generally healthy adults, neither vitamin D3 (2000 IU/day) nor marine omega-3 fatty acids (1 g/day) significantly reduced the incidence of major cardiovascular events or invasive cancer over a median follow-up of 5.3 years.
+In a large, nationwide randomized controlled trial of healthy older adults, supplementation with vitamin D3 or marine omega-3 fatty acids did not lower the incidence of major cardiovascular events or invasive cancer compared to placebo.

 Key Findings